G12-Wanderwave/prd/template/9-design.md

 #### Spotify

-The spotify API is mainly used to retreive songs, we have to capacity to create playlists from the app as well.
+The Spotify API is mainly used to retrieve songs and create playlists from the app.

 Here are the informations we need :